 We provide access to storage management tools that help you identify ways to free up storage space.
 Another option to free up space is to download your files to your personal device and then delete them from your cloud storage.

 If you want more storage space for Gmail, Drive and Photos, you can upgrade to a larger storage plan with Google One.

 Frequently asked questionsDo these policies apply to G Suite/Workspace accounts as well as consumer accounts?

 We understand that some life events can keep you away from your phone or computer for an extended period of time.
-That’s why we set a 2-year period before you’re considered inactive.
+That's why we set a two-year period before you're considered inactive.

 For another way to manage your data should you become inactive, consider using the Inactive Account Manager.
 Besides sending you reminders about the account, this tool allows you to manage what happens to your account when you can no longer use it.
 You can also set up a trusted contact to download your data if you stop using your account, even before it would be eligible for deletion.

 In addition, you can proactively download your data to back it up at any time.

 We recognise that many people pass away without leaving clear instructions about how to manage their online accounts.
 Google can work with immediate family members and representatives (in certain circumstances) to provide content from a deceased user's account.
 Learn more about our process for requesting a deceased user's data.